Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets: Evaluation

 So far we have assumed that the source L2 subnet has four validators.
 We now explore what happens when this number changes. \Cref{fig:transfer-size-vs-validators} shows the amortized size for a transfer against the total number of batched transfers, this time fixing the number of target subnets and varying the number of validators in the source subnet.

 We observe that the amortized size increases with the number of validators.
-This is due to the additional signatures that must be included in the Bitcoin transaction, as \bitcoinIpc~\versionNumber currently uses multisigs.
+This is due to the additional signatures that must be included in the Bitcoin transaction: the current instantiation uses Bitcoin multisig addresses (\Cref{sec:relwork} discusses threshold signatures as a direction for future work).
 As before, this cost is smaller if we batch many transactions.
 Despite the overhead of Bitcoin multisigs, \bitcoinIpc still leads to lower transaction costs than native Bitcoin.
 The break-even point now changes with the number of validators -- for example, when the source subnet has 36 validators the batching pays off after at least eight transfers.